carlos-sardina/automation_node/README.md

 The project will log in to your Todoist account and add tasks from your Trello board.

+## Notes
-Note: Ensure that you have Node.js and npm installed on your machine.
+1. Ensure that you have Node.js and npm installed on your machine.